Bryan-Az/FastAI-Keras/README.md

 1. [Harvard Buisness School, *Impact Weighted Accounts Project*](https://www.hbs.edu/impact-weighted-accounts/Pages/default.aspx)
 2. “Freiberg, David and Park, DG and Serafeim, George and Zochowski, Rob.
 2020.
 Corporate Environmental Impact: Measurement, Data and Information.
 Harvard Business School, Impact-Weighted Accounts Project report.”

+## Fast AI

+I use tabular data to create a custom regression model that uses embeddings to predict environmental cost based on a variety of buisness metrics.

+## HuggingFace
+I use tabular data to create a custom classification model that uses  environmental impact data and buisness metrics.

 # Text

 Using FastAI, HuggingFace, and Keras-NLP.
 The primary source for the data in this section was taken from Prof. Julian McAuley's database in the department of computer science at UC San Diego.
 The data is also used in McAuley et.al.'s research paper.